-VI.
-Employer Services
+V. Employer Services

-- 1. Please briefly describe the efforts of the Business Services Representatives and/or Employer Services staff in the following areas: - Promoting work-based learning opportunities to employers - Exploring/ promoting sector strategies with employers - Utilizing employer data to inform priorities - Making employer referrals to Agricultural Services and/or Foreign Labor staff - 2.
-Please describe the efforts the Workforce Development Board has made to deliver business services on a regional basis. (possibly duplicative of items above) - 3.
-Describe how the Board partners with employers and other organizations to promote work-based learning activities. - 4.
+- 1. Please briefly describe the efforts of the Business Services Representatives and/or Employer Services staff in the following areas: - Utilizing regional and local employer data to inform priorities; - Making regional and local employer referrals to Agricultural Services and/or Foreign Labor staff: - Reaching out to education partners and economic developers; and - Including persons with disabilities. - 2.
+Please describe the efforts the WDB has made to deliver business services on a regional basis. - 3.
 Please describe business services partnership efforts in the areas of education, economic development and with employers.

-VII.
+VI.
 Performance